 Communication is a hobby and a challenge.
-Radio Art is in play when you make contact with people far away without a wire or network.
-When all else fails ham radio communications will get through.
+Radio Art is in play when you contact people far away without a wire or network.
+When all else fails, ham radio communications will get through.

-NF6P is my Federal Communications Commission (FCC) assigned callsign.
+NF6P is my Federal Communications Commission (FCC) assigned callsign for amateur radio use.

-Now that I've owned the radio for more than eight months, it's time to review its performance and use under my circumstances.
+Now that I've owned this amateur radio for over eight months, it's time to review its performance and use it under my circumstances.
 We live full-time and travel the US in our 32' Motorhome.
 We selected the FT-891 because of its size.
 I own an FTDX-101MP, but it's too large for the coach, and we did not want to lug it along on our adventures.
+Ham radio can go small.

 To date, we made 2,355 contacts with the FT-891.
 That includes WAS, WAC, DXCC Mixed, and 31 Zones in casual operating from multiple locations.
 Our antenna is the Chameleon MPAS 2.0.
 Most of the time, in a vertical configuration.
 We've also run end-fed with the MAPS when a tree is available.
 Operation is in all modes, but we favor CW and digital because of the power and simple antenna.
 We've added an LDG Z-11Pro 2 tuner in our mobile configuration, an Alinco DM-30T power supply, and a SignaLink USB for digital modes.
 I'm also using a K1EL WKMini.
 Those devices require 3 USB ports, so I added a small USB dongle to plug into my laptop.
 We're using N3FJP software for logging.
 All the USB cables have ferrites to keep RF out of the computer and CAT port on the FT-891.